-For many long distance touring cyclists, wild camping is one of the favorite aspects of their trip.
-Who wouldn’t want the privacy of camping alone, with fantastic views over majestic mountains or impressive desert landscapes?
+For many long-distance touring cyclists, wild camping is one of the favorite aspects of their trip.
+After all, who wouldn’t enjoy the solitude of camping alone, with fantastic views of majestic mountains or expansive desert landscapes?

-Not only is it cheap (Free!) it also allows them the freedom to stop when they want to.
-Plus sometimes it’s just not possible to reach a hotel or paid campground within a day’s ride.
-So it’s always good to know that you can wild camp if need be.
+Not only is it cheap (free!), but it also allows them the flexibility to stop whenever they want.
+Sometimes, it’s simply not possible to reach a hotel or paid campground within a day’s ride, so it’s always good to know that you can wild camp if need be.

-But for beginning bicycle travelers, it can seem a bit daunting.
+But for those new to bicycle touring, the idea can seem a bit daunting.

-So I’ve put together a short list of wild camping tips, plus a curated list of web pages with more in depth information on stealth camping while bicycle touring.
+Here’s a short list of wild camping tips, along with a curated selection of web pages offering more in-depth information on stealth camping during a bicycle tour.

 Tips